wenbinyugroup/ivabs/_sources/prevabs/guide/pre_component.rst.txt

 -------------------

 Besides creating laminates, user can use one material to fill a region.
-A typical usage is a nose mass in an airfoil type cross section.
+A typical usage is a nose mass in an airfoil type cross-section.
 A schematic plot is shown in :numref:`Fig. %s <fig_filling1>`.

 The key to this type of component is the indication of the fill region.